-The school's DSL is Mrs Clare Tilling, takes lead responsibility for child protection and wider safeguarding.
+The DSL is a member of the senior leadership team.
+Our DSL is currently the Head teacher, Mrs Teresa Cross.
+The DSL takes lead responsibility for child protection and wider safeguarding.

-During term time, the DSL, Mrs Clare Tilling, Deputy Headteacher, be available during school hours for staff to discuss any safeguarding concerns.
+During term time, the DSL, Mrs Teresa Cross, Headteacher, will be available during school hours and during the hours of Wrap Around Care, for staff to discuss any safeguarding concerns.

-When the DSL is absent, the deputy DSLs, Mrs Teresa Cross, Headteacher and Mrs Caroline Woodhead, Family Support Worker (FSW) will act as cover.
+When the DSL is absent, the deputy DSLs, Mrs Clare Tilling, Deputy Headteacher and Mrs Erica Fearn, Family Support Worker (FSW) will act as cover.

-In the event that the DSL and deputies are required during the holidays, their work email addresses are available for the children and families team to make contact.
+In the event that the DSL and deputies are required during the holidays, the Headteacher's email address is the point of contact for the children and families team to make contact.